People must really like yogurt.

-- probiotic capsules containing at least 50 billion active cultures (try 100 billion for the first batch) that include Lactobacillus acidophilus, Bifidobacterium bifidum, Lactobacillus plantarum, Lactobacillus salivarious, Lactobacillus casei, Lactobacillus paracasei, Lactobacillus rhamnosus or more.
+- 1 probiotic capsule containing at least 50 billion active cultures try 100 billion for the first batch that include Lactobacillus acidophilus, Bifidobacterium bifidum, Lactobacillus plantarum, Lactobacillus salivarious, Lactobacillus casei, Lactobacillus paracasei, Lactobacillus rhamnosus or more.

 - Mix water and soy powder in a saucepan that holds at least 8 cups.
 (If you are not careful, this mixture can boil over so you want to use a larger pot than might seem necessary.)